Interior of a modern Colorado cannabis lounge with on-site consumption area

 No. Unlike some states, Colorado allows standalone consumption lounges (e.g. cafes).
 However, if attached to a retail dispensary, the lounge must be physically separate (separate entry, non-transparent wall), similar to Denver’s rules for “satellite lounges.”

-Can we serve food or alcohol?
+Can we serve food or alcohol in a Colorado cannabis lounge?

 Alcohol is prohibited in cannabis lounges by state law.
 You can serve snacks or non-alcoholic beverages, but if you serve meals you must comply with the state health department’s restaurant regulations.
 Denver, for example, requires separate restaurant licensing if full meals are served.